UtahTechEngineering/auto_grader/README.md

 ### Commit Changes

 Now that everything works we should save it all in Git.

-Now you can update the auto_grader using

-    # From the root repository
-    git submodule update --remote --merge

-    # OR from the auto_grader folder
-    git pull

-You can also contribute to the auto grader using `git push`.

-Then from your project root directory you can do as you tpycially would
+From your project root directory you can do as you tpycially would

     git add -A # Stages all files (even untracked ones) for commit git commit -m "adds auto grader"
     git pull
     git push

-You do need to commmit (i.e. for the auto_grader pull wich also commits) both the auto_grader and the main solution repository.
+You can treat the submodule `auto_grader` repsoitory as another file you need to commit.

 **Note:** Becasue we have moved/created some files out of the autograder, they are no longer tracked in the git submodule.
 If you pull changes to the auto grader that change these files (or how they are created in the autograder), then you need to copy them over again.
 This can be done by using the `overwrite` flag in the `create_auto_grader_files` and the `create_assignment_files` methods.
 Just be aware this will delete your roster and assignment settings.